 10. SEXUAL HARASSMENT AND MISCONDUCT: Sexual harassment is engaging in unwelcome conduct of a sexual nature that is sufficiently severe or pervasive so as to substantially interfere with the individual's employment, education, or access to RUSVM programs, activities and opportunities, and such conduct would detrimentally affect a reasonable person under the same circumstances.
 See also Section 1.10 Sexual Harassment and Misconduct.

-10.1 Sexual Advances

-10.2 Requests for Sexual Favors

 Sexual misconduct is a form of sexual harassment and refers to attempted or completed unwanted or non-consensual sexual activity.